imaman/hello-bigband/README.md

 ## <a name="why"></a>Why Bigband?
 - Super-fast deployments.
 - Proven - came out of [testim.io](https://www.testim.io/) where it is used to drive two business-critical large-scale projects.
-- Reusability - say good bye to copy-pasting huge YAML snippets.
+- Reusability - say goodbye to copy-pasting huge YAML snippets.
 - IAM permissions are automatically managed for you - say goodebye to getting a `___ is not authorized to perform: ___ on resource ___` at runtime.
-- Dependencies are injected into your code wrapped by high-level APIs - say goodebye to getting a runtime error due to mis-constructing an ARN.
+- Dependencies are injected into your code wrapped by high-level APIs - say goodebye to getting a runtime errors due to a mis-constructed an ARN.
-- Secure - Bigband does its best to protect from potentially costly mistakes.
-For instance, it will prevent you from creating a cycle of lambda functions.
+- Secure - Bigband does its best to protect you from potentially costly mistakes.
+For instance, it will guard against cycles of lambda functions.

 ## <a name="what"></a>What is Bigband?
 The Bigband system has three main parts: